samueleaton/baton/README.md

 .run();
 ```

+*Note:* In the documentation, the word `next` is used to yield control to the next function, but you can use whatever word you like.
+This yielding of control from one function to the next is also refered to as "*passing the baton*".

+**`baton()`** - takes the first function and creates a function chain
+**`then()`** - takes another function and adds it to the function chain
+**`run()`** - starts running the chain of functions from the beginning (the beginning being the function that was defined in the `baton` method)

 ###Passing the Baton (yielding control)

-The baton (control) will only pass to the next function (specified using the `then` method) if you manually yield control.
+The control will only pass to the next function if you manually yield control.

 In this example, the cat will *never* eat the mouse:
 ```javascript